StenlyTU/LFCS-official/stuff/Networking.md

 * Network services are controlled as other daemon with `systemctl` command
   * `systemctl status servicename`

-* With `netstat` is it possible list internet port opened by a process
+* With `netstat` it is possible to list internet port opened by a process
   * `yum -y install net-tools`
   * `netstat -tln` - Show TCP port opened by processes